 What car insurance basics will impact the car insurance cost for a Chevrolet HHR?

-When a person applies for car insurance coverage, the company considers a number of factors when deciding whether to offer to cover him or her.
-The individual’s personal profile is considered so that the company can determine the level of risk that he or she presents for insurance purposes.
-A person who is deemed to be riskier to insure will be charged higher rates for his or her high risk driving coverage.
+When a person applies for car insurance coverage, the company considers a number of factors when deciding whether or not to offer to cover him or her.
+Some of these factors include:

-Insurance companies will ask about all the members of a household.
-Young children and those who don’t have a license are excluded from consideration, but the records of all licensed drivers are considered when prices are set.
+- Other drivers in the household – Young children and those who don’t have a license are excluded from consideration, but the records of all licensed drivers are considered when prices are set.

-Repair costs of the policyholder’s own vehicle are also considered when an insurer is setting rates.
-If a particular vehicle is difficult or expensive to repair, insurance costs are going to be higher than for one that doesn’t present the same challenges.
+- Repair costs – If a particular vehicle is difficult or expensive to repair, insurance costs are going to be higher than for one that doesn’t present the same challenges.

 So how does the Chevrolet HHR’s construction affect my car insurance rates?